 If you're tired of tripping over cables or being chained to one location, you might want to look into wireless printing.
 Think about your needs -- they'll determine which method will work best for you.

-To learn more about wireless printing and related topics, take a look at the links on the next page.
+To learn more about wireless printing and related topics, take a look at the links below.